trnjak/Maze-Runner-FOP-WS2526/README.md

 ## Entity Hierarchy (`de.tum.cit.fop.maze.objects`)

-The application utilises a strict inheritance hierarchy to manage game entities.
+The game utilises a strict inheritance hierarchy to manage entities.

 * **`GameObj` (Abstract Base)**: Defines the fundamental properties of all physical entities, including coordinate position (`x`, `y`), dimensions, and a `Rectangle` hitbox for collision detection.
 It enforces a standard 32-pixel tile rendering implementation.
 * **`Player`**: Implements the user-controlled entity.
 This class handles complex locomotion logic (sprinting, deceleration via sludge), health state, and a Directional Combat System that calculates an attack vector based on the entity's orientation.